nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: **`exit`**

 ### Undoing an action: `undo`
-Undos most recent action.
+Undo the most recent action.
 Format: **`undo`**

 Note: Only applies to commands which have made changes to the todo list.

 ### Redoing an action: `redo`
-Redos most recent action which was undone.
+Redo the most recent action which was undone.
 Format: **`redo`**

 ### Loading an existing data file : `load`